Deep Point Cloud Normal Estimation via Triplet Learning: Method

 \textbf{Triplet Loss}.
 Since input patch points are not organised in a specific order, the learning result may be affected by different permutations of the same set of points~\cite{Guerrero_pcpnet_2018}.
 To address this issue, we utilise an architecture which comprises of several MLPs and a max-pooling layer, inspired by PointNet~\cite{Qi_2017}, as the backbone of our encoder.
 Within each triplet, we perform feature extraction by feeding each patch (a 500 $\times$ 3 vector) into the network, which aggregates the features as a 1024-dimensional latent vector using the max-pooling function.
 We perform the same operation for $\mathcal{P}_i$, $\mathcal{S}_i$ and $\mathcal{T}_i$.
 The loss for the encoded triplet is given by:

 where $f(\mathcal{P}_{i})$, $f(\mathcal{S}_{i})$ and $f(\mathcal{T}_{i})$ are the latent representations of patch $\mathcal{P}_{i}$, $\mathcal{S}_{i}$ and $\mathcal{T}_{i}$, respectively.
 Here, $f(\cdot)$ is the encoder.
 We empirically set the margin $m=0$.
 For pairwise distances of latent vectors, we use the $L_2$-norm regularisation during our training procedure.
 Intuitively, patches lying on isotropic and anisotropic surfaces should have small and large angles between their central point normals, respectively.
 Therefore, the representations of patches on an isotropic surface should be similar while patches of an anisotropic surface should be distinct.
-Triplet learning accomplishes this by bringing representations of patches on an isotropic surface closer together while pushing apart those from an anisotropic surface.
-Fig.~\ref{fig:upstream} demonstrates the process of feature learning.
+Triplet learning accomplishes this by bringing representations of patches on an isotropic surface closer while pushing apart those from an anisotropic surface, and the process is demonstrated in Fig.~\ref{fig:upstream}.